-- (i) Project funding can generally be used to cover the salary of project staff, including employer's mandatory contribution to the Mandatory Provident Fund (MPF), contract gratuities, annual salary adjustment (excluding increments and promotion) and general fringe benefits (e.g. medical) in accordance with the established mechanism of the relevant R&D Centres and designated local public research institutes. - (ii) Unless ITC's prior approval has been obtained, ITF will not fund the emolument to a person who is on the payroll of the lead applicant (e.g. existing teaching staff of local university) or the industry co-applicant.
+- (i) Project funding can generally be used to cover the salary of project staff, including employer's mandatory contribution to the Mandatory Provident Fund (MPF), contract gratuities, annual salary adjustment (excluding increments and promotion) and general fringe benefits (e.g. medical) in accordance with the established mechanism of the relevant R&D Centres and designated local public research institutes.
+Only manpower costs relating to R&D functions incurred exclusively for carrying out the project within the project period can be covered. - (ii) Unless ITC's prior approval has been obtained, ITF will not fund the emolument to a person who is on the payroll of the lead applicant (e.g. existing teaching staff of local university) or the industry co-applicant.
 However, administrative overheads will be provided to the lead applicant undertaking the project (see part (d) below). - (iii) The lead applicant is required to seek prior consent from ITC for any change in key project staff, e.g. the project coordinator.